 But as long as you’re not obnoxious about it, you should be good to go.

 Utilize Facebook groups

-As of early 2016, there were one billion people using Facebook groups in some capacity.
+As of August 2023, there were 1.8 billion people using Facebook groups in some capacity every month.

 And I can see why this number is so high.